Persuasion through seed planting and seed watering

 Highly-rated Northern Virginia criminal defense lawyer pursuing the best defense since 1991.
 On the persuasive power of seed planting.

-A well prepared and persuasive lawyer sometimes can persuade instantly, but at other times must plant seeds and then water those seeds and cultivate the results, to persuade over the longer haul.
-One’s audience has so many thoughts and ideas to contend with each moment and day that the audience sometimes needs some time to ponder and act on a lawyer’s argument, sometimes in the solitude of a break during court proceedings, or longer.
+A well prepared and persuasive lawyer sometimes can persuade instantly, but at other times must engage in persuasion through seed planting, water those seeds, and cultivate the results, to persuade over the longer haul.
+A Virginia criminal defendant’s judge and jury have so many thoughts and ideas to contend with each moment and day that they sometimes need some time to ponder and act on a lawyer’s argument, sometimes in the solitude of a break during court proceedings, or longer.

+This approach of persuasion through seed planting is the opposite of being pushy, versus naturally attaching criminal defendant-friendly ideas to judges and jurors.
 Plants develop from seedlings to mature plants with sufficient attention, caring, space, time, watering, soil, temperature and other important growing conditions.
-When the decisionmaker is given space and time to ponder and render a decision — without being watched over at all time, and certainly not suffocated — the decisionmake is more likely to relax and feel comfortable ruling in favor of the lawyer’s arguments.
-This is not mere engagement in platitudes, but is necessary to the persuasion process.
+When the decisionmaker is given space and time to ponder and render a decision — without being hovered over at all time, and certainly not suffocated — the decisionmaker is more likely to relax and feel comfortable ruling in favor of the lawyer’s arguments.
+This is not engagement in platitudes, but is necessary to the persuasion process.
 Engaging in this process includes letting go of any attachment to the result, and giving the decisionmaker a chance to do the right thing.
 Doing otherwise is not a choice.

 Fairfax criminal lawyer Jonathan Katz pursues your best defense against Virginia DUI, misdemeanor and felony prosecutions.
 Choosing your right attorney can make all the difference for your case outcome.
 Call Jon Katz’s staff at 703-383-1100 to schedule your free initial in-person confidential consultation about your court-pending case.